performance appraisal

 Defensive or Aggressive Appraisals

-The ability to provide feedback requires the Supervisor to present feedback in a way the employee will be receptive to.
-Presenting opportunities for improvement and performance deficits is a daunting but necessary task.
-If the employee is not a strong performer, their annual appraisal should point this out in a way that motivates the employee to find solutions.
+The ability to provide feedback requires the supervisor to present relevant information in a way the employee will be receptive to.
 The appraisal should not attack or scold the employee.
-Instead, concerns should be discussed from wanting to help the employee improve.
+Instead, concerns should be discussed in a way to help the employee improve.

 Remember, it is an appraisal and not a negotiation.
 They will need to feel heard to be receptive, but that does not mean they will be right or that the appraisal should change.